pdcp1/aiid/README.md

 - Create a new database user with admin access and another user with read-only permissions

 #### Replicating the Database
-Download the latest database backup from https://incidentdatabase.ai/research/snapshots.
+Download the latest database backup from [this link](https://drive.google.com/file/d/118pOK2x0fccbUUSqV5X5Mz9ynHfLlAyw/view).

-Extract the archive, then from the `mongodump` directory, run `mongorestore` (included in [MongoDB tools](https://www.mongodb.com/docs/database-tools/installation/installation)) using the admin user created in the step above to upload the database backup:
+Extract the archive, then from the `dump` directory, run `mongorestore` (included in [MongoDB tools](https://www.mongodb.com/docs/database-tools/installation/installation)) using the admin user created in the step above to upload the database backup:

 ```
 mongorestore mongodb+srv://<USER>:<PASSWORD>@aiiddev.<CLUSTER>.mongodb.net/aiidprod aiidprod